Team

 FOR FUN

 Jo shares her passion of the Canyons with her husband who hails from the base of Mont Blanc.
-She loves to garden at their mountain-side home in Utah, and fish and hike with their teenage children.
-The whole family enjoys helping out with CCF.
-They also enjoy spending time on their desert hideaway off of the Colorado River and at their home in Europe.
+She loves to garden at their mountain-side home in Utah, and fish and explore with their teenage children.
+The family also enjoys spending time with their families in the desert along the Colorado and in Southern Europe.

 Ella Abelli-Amen